Klaifer/AI_Drought_Review/README.md

-# AI_Drought_Review
+# Forecasting Drought Using Machine Learning: a Systematic Literature Review

-Contents related to the literature review
+This repository contains content related to literature review.